-Introducing a clinical study for people with active dermatomyositis or polymyositis
+A clinical trial for people with active dermatomyositis or polymyositis.

-This study is evaluating an antibody treatment to see if it can be used safely and improve muscle symptoms in people with active idiopathic inflammatory myopathies (active dermatomyositis or polymyositis).
+We are studying a potential treatment to see if it can safely and effectively improve muscle symptoms in people with dermatomyositis or polymyositis.

-The study medicine is thought to work by blocking an immune system protein called interferon β (IFNβ), which is found in higher levels in people with dermatomyositis and polymyositis, and is thought to drive these diseases by causing inflammation of the skin and muscle.
+The study medicine is thought to work by blocking an immune system protein called interferon β (IFNβ), which is found in higher levels in people with dermatomyositis and polymyositis and could drive the progression of these diseases by causing inflammation in the skin and muscles.

 Who may participate

-Participating in a clinical study is an important and personal decision.
-Thank you for taking the time to consider the My(O)Path study as an option that may be right for you.
+Participating in a clinical trial is an important and personal decision.
+Thank you for taking the time to consider the My(O)Path trial as an option that may be right for you.

-This clinical study may be an option for people aged 18 or older who have been diagnosed with active dermatomyositis or polymyositis.
+This clinical trial may be an option for people 18 years or older diagnosed with active dermatomyositis or polymyositis.

 Condition